-In order to apply for the Winter School on Federalism and Governance, candidates have to submit a completed application form (online form, link available below).
+In order to apply for the Winter School on Federalism and Governance 2021 – online edition, candidates have to submit a completed application form.

 PLEASE READ THE FOLLOWING INFORMATION CAREFULLY.